KWDB/docs/en/sql-reference/dml/ts-db/ts-select-optimization.md

 ### Privileges

-: the user must be a member of the `admin` role or have been granted appropriate privileges for the statement being explained.
+The user must be a member of the `admin` role or have been granted appropriate privileges for the statement being explained.

 ### Syntax